Ali Brustofski: The Next: Performance

 Brustofski recorded five studio versions of the cover songs she performed on the television show The Next: Fame Is at Your Doorstep, all of which were released by Atlantic Records in 2012.

-Original Songs
+Original songs

 Singles

-On January 1, 2009, Ali Brustofski released her first original single, "Up, Up, Up!" which reached No. 2 on the Tween Pop Radio Top 40.
+On January 1, 2009, Brustofski released her first original single, "Up, Up, Up!" which reached No. 2 on the Tween Pop Radio Top 40.
 Her second single, "Rewind" was released on April 4, 2011.
 Brustofski's recent single "Boys Like U" was made with the band "Like The Movies".

 Dream Big EP

-Ali Brustofski's first EP, Dream Big, was realized through a successful Crowdfunding campaign on RocketHub.
+Brustofski's first EP, Dream Big, was realized through a successful Crowdfunding campaign on RocketHub.
 The EP was released on July 10, 2013.
-The first single was "Green Light" and the music video for it premiered on Z100.com.
-"You Are", the second single from the EP received its music video premiere on RyanSeacrest.com on January 17, 2014.
+The first single was "Green Light" produced by David Veslocki and the music video for it premiered on Z100.com.
+"You Are", co-written with Jessica Vaughn produced by David Veslocki, the second single from the EP received its music video premiere on RyanSeacrest.com on January 17, 2014.
 "Goodbye To The Rain" is the final single from the Dream Big EP.
 It also premiered on Z100.com.